rydersean/SignalFx-Collectd-Terraform/README.md

 # SignalFx-Collectd-Terraform
-Deploy a GCP instance with collectd installed and reporting to your SignalFx account using Terraform
+Use terraform to deploy collectd to a GCP instance and send metrics to your SignalFx account